-During my current postdoc at CSU and the US Forest Service, I am assessing the response of channels in the Colorado Front Range to an extreme flood in 2013.
-I am also involved in a project forecasting future debris flow hazard in an alpine catchment and continue to monitor earthflow activity in northern California from satellite imagery.
+In current research, I am assessing the role of landslides in the response of Colorado Rivers to an extreme flood in 2013.
+I am involved in a project forecasting future debris flow hazard in an alpine catchment and continue to monitor earthflow activity in northern California from satellite imagery.
 Lastly, I am using passive radio tags to monitor the response of river bedload sediment transport to forest die-off in Colorado.